wordbit/wordbit/content/posts/notch-watch-special-edition.md

 Secondly, when the full-screen dream iPhone does arrive, say four years from now, will the now-beloved island just vanish as if it were never there, like an episode of _Lost_?
 After tricking people into falling in love with it, would Apple really yank away their precious plaything?

 My personal take is that the island will stick around in some capacity - even on a full-screen iPhone.
 Perhaps it will momentarily disappear when watching video.
-Or it will evolve further, becoming less of an island and more of a fluid notification area in the top of the display.
+Or it will evolve further, becoming less of an island and more of a fluid notification area at the top of the display.
 The status icons and animations could stay, but the black pill shape would no longer be necessary.

+The more pressing question though, is what will happen to _Notch Watch_?

+Well, after thinking about it, I'll keep the name for now.
+After all, the notch is still there on the regular iPhone 14.

+Oh man, the iPhone 14.
+With the exact same form factor and A15 chip as last year, the iPhone 14 is essentially a rebranded iPhone 13.
+Sure, some of the iPhone 13 Pro parts have trickled down to the 14, but dude, this phone is aggressively iterative.

+The same can be said for the Apple Watch Series 8, which only has two minor new features over the Series 7.
+If you want to go big or go home, then you need to drop over a grand (Canadian of course) on the beefy Apple Watch Ultra.
+That extra thickness gets you more protection and a longer battery life so that you can go scuba diving or climb a mountain.
+Or so that you can just be a poser, of course - there are plenty of those people out there.

+Personally, I'm not into large watches nor do I have a large amount of cash lying around.

+Paying more to get more was the theme of this year's Apple event, but guess what folks, we're heading into a major recession.
+Apple's more affluent customer base may be immune to it, but one can't help but feel that Tim Cook has gotten a little too good at maximizing profit.

+Thankfully, Apple products are still high quality and still last a really long time, so if you're spending too much money every year on the latest and greatest, well, that's on you.
+There's no shame in being a few years behind - believe me.
+I love shiny new things as much as anybody, but let's be real - there are more important things to invest in.

+That pep talk was more for me than for you by the way, but hey, like and subscribe if you agree.

+I'll wrap up by talking about the third product announced at the September event - the Airpods Pro 2.

+I was